Drugs or alcohol are undeniably threatening to health, career, finances, and relationships and the road to recovery is challenging.

 - Continuously financing the person struggling with addiction

 The desire to help the people who mean the most to us may perpetuate rather than solve a problem.
-Enabling happens when people who are close to a person struggling with addiction help and loves the person yet it fosters the addiction on a long-term basis.
+Enabling happens when people who are close to a person struggling with addiction help and love the person yet it fosters the addiction on a long-term basis.
 It is vital for the person struggling to deal with the consequences of the addiction.

 Enabling is detrimental for it discourages an addict from addressing the problem with professional help.
 If a family member or a partner protects them from the consequences of their actions, this enables a person to remain addicted to drugs or alcohol.
-It can often lead to slow and weak recovery and situations that may cause physical, mental and psychological harm.
+It can often lead to slow and weak recovery and situations that may cause physical, mental, and psychological harm.

 If you are more of an enabler, take action immediately.
 Help a person struggling with drugs or alcohol to live a healthy life free of addiction by allowing them to recognize their own destructive behaviors.

 A person who is recovering from addiction will most likely be at risk for relapse after months and years, and possibly throughout this lifetime.

 Fear not, relapse is not a sign of failure.
 It is part of the overall recovery process.

 People who seek professional help after struggling with addiction are likely to succeed in time with the support of family and friends.
 If a person seems likely to relapse even after years of not taking a drug, show your love and care by being there for the person without judgment and by helping in treatment once again.